eugene2584/alx-pre_course/README.md

-I have made another readme file
+this is my second readme file